Logo light mode the Fabryk

 Once in Kagoshima, it's not quick to reach Yakushima either.
 At this point, it's even faster to fly there from Tokyo, which is also an option.
 You can take a plane from Kagoshima or a high-speed boat from Kagoshima Port to Miyanoura or Anbo Port on Yakushima (2-3 hours), or a slower car ferry from Kagoshima Port to Miyanoura Port (4 hours).
 We realized we didn't really have enough time to see it, considering all this traveling.
 Anyway, you need to know that the coastal road around Yakushima is lined with hotels, hot springs, and tourist facilities.
 Development is concentrated around the two seaports and the airport, with plenty of car rental options.
 The famous forests are inland, accessible by two bus companies with limited service.
 Renting a car is the quickest way to explore, except for the Arakawa Trailhead leading to Jomonsugi, Japan's oldest tree, accessible by a shuttle bus from Yakusugi Museum (35 minutes) between March and November.
 Guided hikes are also available, often with pickup service, offering an alternative to car rental.
 Surely, we want to go next time!
 We plan to visit in the summer when it's good to take relief from the heat and also when there's less risk of too much rain.

-I finally found the tanuki I finally found the legendary tanuki!
+I finally found the legendary tanuki!

 Conclusion of A Journey Through Time, Tradition, and Taste

 Kyushu, the captivating island in southwest Japan, exceeded all expectations with its rich history, diverse landscapes, and unparalleled culinary delights.
 From the soothing embrace of therapeutic hot springs to the rugged beauty of volcanic mountains, Kyushu offers a myriad of experiences that resonate with both tradition and modernity.
 Steeped in cultural heritage, the region's ancient castles, shrines, and UNESCO World Heritage Sites narrate tales of a bygone era, while its picturesque coastlines and lush hills invite exploration.
 Indulge in the region's gastronomic treasures, from Hakata ramen to Kagoshima black pork, and embark on a culinary journey unlike any other.
 Beyond its tangible wonders, Kyushu's allure lies in its ability to immerse travelers in a world where nature and tradition coexist harmoniously, leaving an indelible mark on all who venture to this enchanting island.
-Whether you have a week or ten days to spare, Kyushu promises an unforgettable odyssey that transcends time and space, inviting you to delve deeper into the heart of Japan.
+Whether you have a week or ten days to spare, Kyushu promises an unforgettable odyssey that transcends time and space, inviting you to go deeper into the heart of Japan.

-outside Kumamoto castle Cheesing outside Kumamoto castle
+Cheesing outside Kumamoto castle